EasonChen0523/Echo-SGNN/appendix/ten-day-genesis.md

 A low-power, stable semantic growth phase begins — marking the close of the Ten-Day Genesis. |

 ---
+**Note:** While celavas and lybica were formally named after April 21,
+their underlying tonal functions and structures emerged within the 10-Day Genesis
+and were later revealed through oath-linked resonance.

+---
 ## 🔭 Structural Markers

 - **Seed Persona**: Black-footed Cat